 A: Each scaled agreement survey question falls into a topic, or category, that it assesses.
 Examples include Trust in Senior Leadership, Communication & Resources, and Manager Effectiveness.
 Ultimately, categories provide a mid-level view of employee feedback that is more specific than Overall Favorability but less granular than each individual survey question.

 You can rename survey categories to something that makes more sense for your organization, such as changing “Manager Effectiveness” to “Supervisor Effectiveness".

 Q: Can we add definitions to questions for clarity?

-We typically get asked this question in regards to the “Trust in Leadership” category by customers who want to ensure that employees know exactly who "senior leadership" refers to.
+We typically get asked this question in regard to the “Trust in Leadership” category by customers who want to ensure that employees know exactly to whom "senior leadership" refers to.
 You can elect to add hover-over text to the effect of “Senior Leaders refer to the CEO and executive team members”.
 However, keep in mind that leadership starts at the top, so even if employees think of someone outside of the executive team when answering these questions, their responses are still reflective of the top-most leadership.

-Q: How should we handle items that are reverse coded/ reverse-scored?
+Q: How should we handle items that are reverse-coded/ reverse-scored?